 Potatoes are a reliable survival food, so make sure to grow some in your survival garden.

-Compared to other grains, quinoa is pretty easy to harvest; you’ll know it’s time when the leaves start falling off.
-When preparing the seeds, make sure to wash them thoroughly as they have a bitter, soapy coating called saponin.
+Compared to other grains, quinoa is pretty easy to harvest—you’ll know it’s time when the leaves start falling off.
+When preparing the seeds, wash them thoroughly as they have a bitter, soapy coating called saponin.
 Once you’ve thoroughly rinsed that substance off, you can cook your quinoa seeds like rice and enjoy their benefits.

 Some people consider amaranth as quinoa’s sun-loving cousin.
-The plants share similar traits: they’re both gluten-free, packed with protein and calories, and are very easy to grow.
+The plants share similar traits: they’re both gluten-free, packed with protein and calories, and easy to grow.
 These two look like weeds when they sprout, so they belong right in your survival garden, where camouflage is key.

 Amaranth is composed of 16% protein and contains about 103 calories per 100-gram serving.
 Its calorie count may not be as big as the other crops featured on this list, but it compensates for this by producing a really high seed yield.
 Learn how to plant these hardy crops here.

 Jerusalem artichokes are a godsend in any survival garden.
 The term “artichoke” is actually a misnomer—this plant isn’t related to artichokes but belongs to the sunflower family.
 The plant has fleshy edible roots and bright yellow blooms.

 This crop is hardy and low-maintenance: you can virtually plant the sprouts, leave them alone, and they’ll be fine.
 In fact, they proliferate so fast that a lot of gardeners even call them “pervasive.”
 In a survival situation, pervasive crops are actually a good problem to have because that means they’ll keep on growing…giving you more food in the process.